-Documenting one hundred years of change among Mexico’s birds.
+Documenting 100 years of change to Mexico’s birdlife

 One of the most ambitious efforts ever to catalog a country’s birdlife was begun in Mexico in the 1930s when Robert T. Moore – a poet, mountain-climber, businessman, and ornithologist – set out to describe the birds of Mexico.
 From 1933 to 1955, he employed Chester C. Lamb, a former curator of mammals at the MVZ, to traverse Mexico collecting birds.
 By the time he was finished, Lamb had collected 40,000 birds for Moore from 300 localities blanketing the country.

 Even in the 1950s, Lamb noticed that the landscape was changing.
 He often returned to old collecting sites, and his field notes record evidence of logging, dam construction, and new power plants.
 It wasn’t until the 1960s and 1970s, however, that wholesale transformation of the Mexican landscape began in earnest with governmental land reform that encouraged the conversion of lowland thornscrub to irrigated agricultural lands and provided logging concessions to private companies.
 By the 1980s, the Mexican landscape was radically transformed.
 Meanwhile, Lamb’s specimens represent a snapshot in time of Mexico’s bird diversity prior to major habitat changes after the 1950s.